Silent disco: History

 An early reference in fiction is Astro boy's 1967 Japanese science fiction story The Summer of 1993, where the titular character attends a party where everyone wears headphones.
+The 1969 Finnish film Time of Roses, set in 2012, contains a scene where couples are dancing with (wired) headphones in a quiet restaurant.
+One person without headphones reacts visibly when someone else removes theirs and for a moment music is heard before the user turns it off.

+Between 1982 and 1985, the headphone disco concept was physically realized in Portugal through a series of 'Walkman dance parties.'
+Documented by pioneer Cisco Sa, these events utilized individual portable cassette players and headphones to create a silent disco environment where participants danced to their own tapes - unique audio channels.
+This system evolved in 1990 in the Netherlands when Cisco Sa and eco-activists introduced wireless pirate radio transmitters during the Pippi Autoloze Zondag (Car-Free Sunday)Car-free days demonstrations.
+This allowed for the transition from individual tapes to a collective music broadcast to participants' portable Walkman radios.

 The concept was used by eco-activists in the early 1990s, utilizing headphones at outdoor parties to minimize noise pollution and disturbance to the local wildlife.

 In 1994, the Glastonbury Festival linked its on-site radio station to the video screen sited next to the Main Stage, allowing festival goers to watch late night World Cup football and music videos on the giant screen after the sound curfew by using their own portable radios.
 The idea was the brainchild of the project manager from Proquip, who supplied the giant screen, and engineers from Moles Recording Studio in Bath, Somerset, who were working with Radio Avalon.